Apple Serial Number Decoder

 Macs have used serial numbers to identify their machines since Steve Jobs was working out of his garage and have come a long way since.

-Understanding the format of a serial number can help you find that part you need, check coverage and warranty info, and find a wealth of other information to help when buying or selling a Macbook.
+Understanding the format of a serial number can help you find that part you need, check coverage and warranty info, and find a wealth of other information to help when buying or selling a MacBook.
 In this article, we are going to take a look at how Apple creates its serial numbers to lookup Mac’s specs.

-If you’re looking for a quicker solution check out our Apple serial number lookup to learn all about your Mac’s specs, part numbers, processor details, and pricing guide.
+If you’re looking for a quicker solution check out our Apple serial number lookup to learn all about your Mac’s specs, part numbers, processor details, OS, and pricing guide.

 An Apple serial number isn’t just a random combination of numbers & letters.
 Each digit or character is uniquely assigned to any hardware or software for the identification of specific parts and build information.